They say there are five stages of grief: denial, anger, bargaining, depression, and acceptance.

 This is where the book/timeline gets a bit off base for me.
 When the story aburptly jumps to 15 years later, I was left skimming back to parts of the book I'd already read to see if I was missing something or had accidentally skipped ahead.
 This is a very lengthy span of time for a story to skip, and I was hoping there would be some reconcilliation of that time gone.
 There were a few things explained but they just missed the mark for me.

 Part of original review---I can't help but feel a little slighted with the character development, mainly Drew.
 With the changes made from the original ARC to the final edited copy, I felt Drew's past was explained better, giving the reader a little more insight into why...[he waited so long to contact Alex, and what his reasons were for showing up out of the blue, 15 years later.]
 He wasn't much of a mystery when he met Alex but his abrupt departure told otherwise.
+[His secrets and past are revealed in a series of letters given to Alex 15 years after they last saw each other.
+They are both clearly pining away for each other with the "what could have beens" of the summer that was cut short.]

 Overall, I felt the beginning was so strong and powerful, it drew me in from the start.
-But as the story progressed and the timeline abruptly jumped, I was left feeling like I was missing something or several 'somethings'.
+But as the story progressed and the timeline abruptly jumped, I was left feeling like I was missing somethingor several 'somethings'.
 As I've been a fan of this author for some time now, I will continue to follow her work and respectfully review any follow-up books. [author J.B.McGee] contacted me after posting my original review asking if we (Give Me Books Blog) had received the final edit.
 We hadn't received it so I reviewed the areas of change and based my new rating on the final edit.

 How I got to my rating: